Advice for Learning Math

 Number Theory

 At this point, there are several avenues open to you.
 If you liked group theory and some of the early topics from Beachy and Blair, I recommend pursuing number theory, which is the enormous field studying patterns in the integers.
 A Friendly Introduction to Number Theory by Joseph H. Silverman is a wide introduction and an excellent place to start; if you want a more advanced introduction to the subject (or a second course), A Classical Introduction to Modern Number Theory by Ireland and Rosen is a good choice.
-If you decide to pursue number theory, I recommend studying ring theory (a very closely related field of abstract algebra) in Beachy and Blair chapters TODO, and watching this playlist on number theory by the Fields medalist Richard E. Borcherds.

 Theoretical Computer Science